-CPU External Frequency (MHz)
+CPU External Frequency (MHz) (when CPU Speed is set to [Manual])

 This feature tells the clock generator what frequency to send to the system bus and PCI bus.
 The bus frequency (external frequency) multiplied by the bus multiple equals the CPU speed.